Jeremikek/js-pong-game/README.md

 # js-pong-game

 A simple and minimalistic pong game exercise made with javascript.
 Made with electron js thus, it runs on desktop.
+The user control their paddle with their mouse's movemenet and try to win against the computer.
 The game offers 3 difficulty, whereby the speed of the ball and computer is adjusted accordingly.
 The speed of the ball will increase whenever the ball bounces off the walls or paddle.

 <details><summary>Screenshots</summary>